melgenek/melgenek/_posts/2018-05-20-spring-video-service.md

 ----------

 The classical MVC was in use for a while and has lots and lots of different features and specification implementations.
-[After version 4.2.4](https://jira.spring.io/browse/SPR-13834) of Spring you can download dynamic files from server with just a few lines of code.
+[After version 4.2.4](https://jira.spring.io/browse/SPR-13834) of Spring, you can download dynamic files from a server with just a few lines of code.
 The byte-range support is included as well.
 The following code is based on the **mvc** branch of my [sample project](https://github.com/melgenek/spring-video-service/tree/mvc) and you can find project dependencies in _build.gradle_ file.
 Here is the only piece of code you need to implement your video server: